Surgical Procedures: Surgery and Staging for Anal Cancer

 What is staging and how is it performed?

-Staging is a way to find out how far the cancer has spread in your body.
-Your provider will have you get a few tests to figure out the stage of your cancer.
+Staging is a way to find out how extensive the cancer is, how far it has spread, and what treatment can be used.
+Anal cancer can spread to other parts of the body through the tissue, lymph, and blood systems.
+Your provider will have you get a few tests to figure out the stage of your cancer and if it has spread.
 For anal cancers, these tests may include:

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.
 This will include an exam of the anal canal and rectum (digital rectal exam).
 At times, an anal Pap test may be done to look for HPV (human papillomavirus).